W01 Learning Activity: Workflow

 Development operations and deployment task tools fall into three categories:

-- Package managers: These keep track of all of the external dependencies for our app.
-This includes development tools and libraries we might be using.
+- Package managers: These keep track of all of the external dependencies for the app.
+This includes development tools and libraries that are used.
 It not only knows which packages to download, but it tracks versions as well.
-We are using npm for our package manager.
+You are using npm for the package manager.

-- Bundlers: : Bundlers handle the compiling, transpiling, concatenating, minifying, and moving around of assets in our project.
-We are using Vite as our bundler.
+- Bundlers: : Bundlers handle the compiling, transpiling, concatenating, minifying, and moving around of assets in the project.
+You are using Vite as the bundler.
 Other common bundlers are Snowpack, Parcel, and Webpack.

 - Task managers/runners: These keep track of what needs to be done and